Logarithmic regret bounds for continuous-time average-reward Markov decision processes: Asymptotic Instance-Dependent Regret Lower Bound

 A learning algorithm $\mathcal{G}$ is called {\it uniformly fast convergent} (UF) if

-for any $\alpha>0, s_0 \in \mathcal{S}$ and any CTMDP $\mathcal{M} \in \mathcal{H}$.
+for any $\alpha>0, s_0 \in \mathcal{S}$ and any CTMDP $\mathcal{M} \in \mathcal{H}$, \rev{where for notational simplicity we use $\mathbb{E}_{s_0}$ to denote the expectation under the model $\mathcal{M}$, algorithm $\mathcal{G}$ and starting state $s_0$}.
 Denote by $C_F$ the class of UF algorithms. {\it A priori} it is not clear whether or not the set $C_F$ is empty; however, we will develop an algorithm in Section~\ref{sec:upperbound} which shows that UF algorithms indeed exist in average-reward CTMDPs.
 On the other hand, a UF algorithm is defined to perform uniformly well on {all} CTMDP instances, but may not perform arbitrarily well on a specific instance; so it is used to derive a lower bound (Theorem~\ref{thm:main}).